lattice-based-cryptography/ntt/README.md

 Implementation of the number theoretic transform (NTT) in Rust.

+The NTT is a DFT over Z/pZ.
+We use a fast divide-and conquer algorithm.
 The array size `n` must be a power of two.

 We allow composite moduli `modulus` for prime powers `p^k` or moduli such that `n` divides `phi(p^e)` for each prime factor p, where `phi` is the Euler totient.